tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ### 3. Monthly income distribution of applicants:
-- One of the qualifying criteria an applicant has to meet in order to recieve a housing subsidy is to have an income below R3500.
+- One of the qualifying criteria an applicant has to meet in order to receive a housing subsidy is to have an income below R3500.
 <div class="text-center p-4">
   <img width="400px" src="../img/2.PNG" class="img-thumbnail" >
 </div>

-### 4. Age distrubuition of applicants split by gender.
+### 4. Age distribution of applicants split by gender.
 - M = Male, F = Female, U = Unknown
 - The average age of male applicants is 49 years old.
 - The average age of female applicants is 47 years old.